- High growth ambitions. This is essential and not necessarily a given.

 - I will not invest, unless I get to know and trust the Investor NED who will be representing my and others' money

 - I need to know that you understand, and can justify the ratio: "Customer Lifetime Value" over "Cost of Customer Acquisition".
-See this article for a more in-depth explanation
+See this article for an explanation

 - A level of defensibility, whether it is speed to market, know-how or a patent application